ceejatec/build-infra/terraform/aws-jenkins/README.md

 Parameterized Remote Trigger Configurations in http://server.jenkins.couchbase.com/configure is modified so that build-from-manifest-new can trigger remote builds on mobile jenkins from http://mobile.jenkins.couchbase.com to http://mobile.jenkins.couchbase.com:8080

-Proget cloudmap registeration.
-Terraform is not capable of registering EC2 in cloudmap.
-We have to register it manually: i.e. aws servicediscovery register-instance --service-id srv-pwxkawsumuqeaauu --attributes=AWS_ALIAS_DNS_NAME=internal-migration-proget-lb-2082981028.us-east-1.elb.amazonaws.com --instance-id i-04633bb3b75a11032

 # What's broken

 The latestbuilds task is currently pointing at a basic nginx container.
 The EFS volume exists and is mounted in the container at /latestbuilds, but nothing is happening with it yet.